San Bruno Mountain: Topography, geology, climate

 The region is drained by two streams: Guadalupe Valley Creek flows east between the two ranges to reach the Bay north of Brisbane - most of it now runs through underground culverts.
-Colma Creek rises from a source in San Bruno Mountain State and County Park; it runs west into the deep cleft of Colma Canyon, then turns southeast and runs south of the mountain (fed by Twelve-Mile Creek along Westborough Boulevard, and at least eight other streams) until it reaches the San Francisco Bay north of San Francisco International Airport.
-Formerly, steelhead trout swam almost to the headwaters of Colma Creek to spawn; boats used to travel up to what is now Molloy's Tavern on Old Mission Road.
-Seasonal creeks to drain runoff cut ravines in the south face; after a heavy rain a 12-foot waterfall appears in Juncus ravine behind Hillside School while others may be found in Guadalupe canyon.
+Colma Creek rises from a source in San Bruno Mountain State and County Park, runs west into Colma Canyon, then turns southeast and runs south along the base of the mountain (fed by Twelve-Mile Creek along Westborough Boulevard, and at least eight other streams) until it reaches the San Francisco Bay north of San Francisco International Airport.
+Steelhead trout historically swam nearly to the headwaters of Colma Creek to spawn; boats carried supplies up to the Southern Pacific stop (now Molloy's Tavern on Old Mission Road in Colma).
+Seasonal creeks to drain runoff cut ravines in the south face; after a heavy rain a 12-foot waterfall regularly appears in Juncus ravine behind Hillside School, others may be found in Guadalupe canyon.

-These features are underlain primarily with late Cretaceous dark greenish-gray graywacke, a poorly sorted sandstone containing angular rock fragments (about 10% feldspar and detrital chert).
-The fragments imply a rapid erosion and burial in a depositional basin, with few fossils.
-Exposed graywacke can be observed on high ridges and on steep canyon walls.
-Radiolarian chert is exposed on certain south facing slopes of San Bruno Mountain and at Point San Bruno.
-The most notable rock is serpentine, a greenish soft material (and the California State Rock).
-Outcrops are found near Serbian Ravine and at Point San Bruno.
-Serpentine has an unusual and diverse mineral composition - serpentine soils host plants not commonly found.
-San Bruno Mountain is a habitat for a variety of rare plants, which host even-rarer animal life.
+An inland sand-dune (Colma formation) is found on the western slope behind Daly City's John F. Kennedy Elementary School, more than two-and-a-half miles from the ocean and elevated more than seven hundred feet above sea-level.
+Reputedly, an exploratory gold mine exists on the mountain, above the Southern Hills., while the South San Francisco Land And Improvement Company registered a small silver, lead, and zinc mine in 1919.

-An unusual feature is an inland sand-dune (Colma formation) on the western slope behind Daly City's John F. Kennedy Elementary School, more than two-and-a-half miles from the ocean and elevated more than seven hundred feet above sea-level.
-An undeveloped gold deposit is recorded on the mountain in Daly City, while a small silver, lead, and zinc mine was registered by the South San Francisco Land And Improvement Company in 1919, it is not known to have been worked.
+The mountain's climate is dominated by marine air flow heading inland, temperatures are mild to chilly in all seasons.
+Summer temperatures are further affected by marine fog shrouding the mountain mornings and evenings between late June and October, particularly the western slopes.
+Minimum summer temperature may fall to 40 F in sheltered ravines.